 Police in Oakland, California repeatedly attacked mostly peaceful ‘Occupy Oakland’ protesters this evening with non-lethal yet dangerous and painful weapons including tear gas, rubber bullets, concussion grenades and wooden dowels.
-Moral Low Ground editor Brett Wilkins was one of several journalists attacked.
+This reporter was one of several journalists attacked.

 The police action, carried out by Oakland Police officers, Alameda County Sheriff’s deputies and possibly officers from other law enforcement agencies, followed a rally and march through the streets of downtown Oakland attended by as many as a thousand protesters.
 They were demonstrating against the violent eviction of ‘Occupy Oakland’ from Frank H. Ogawa (Oscar Grant) Plaza and Snow Park, a raid that resulted in the arrest of at least 80 people.

 A crowd of several hundred people first gathered in front of the Oakland Public Library around 4:00 pm, where numerous speakers addressed the demonstrators before the march began.
 Marchers with signs and banners that read “PEOPLE FIRST!”, “OAKLAND TEACHERS SAY NO POLICE VIOLENCE” and other slogans made their way from the library towards the jail, chanting “BANKS GOT BAILED OUT, WE GOT SOLD OUT!”
 AND “WE ARE THE 99%.”